Trans-Coordinate Physics: Internal coordinates

-If general relativity is not fundamental then gravitons must be the exclusive cause of gravitational effects.
-The geodesics that result from graviton interactions between massive particles are not the smooth curves of general relativity, but are quantized by discrete graviton interactions.
-The wider effect of gravitons is to bend the background metric space between geodesics.
-Their influence will spread through the invariant metric space; and as a result, the curvature produced by gravitons will follow the average curvature of general relativity except that it will have the jagged edge of quantization.
-General Relativity is therefore a science that only approximates the underlying reality.
-It is a science we initiate when we introduce the coordinates that permit the definition of metric tensor derivatives and allow the formulation of EinsteinÕs field equation.
+It is not meaningful to say that the function $\psi(\textbf{a})$ at a single event inside a particle is a superposition of eigenstates.
+That is coordinate language that may be analytically useful but is not basically applicable.
+Trans-coordinate language concerning $\psi(\textbf{a})$ is strictly local, saying that each $\psi(\textbf{a})$ and its derivatives satisfy the dynamic principle \emph{at that event}.
+Similarly, each part of the particle's wave packet follows its own world line, so the there is no single world line for the particle as a whole, as is apparent in Fig.\ 1.
+Apart from the postulated background metric and the regional definition of the partition lines, nature does not drive the particle as a whole.
+It deals separately with each part.
+Several exceptions to this are described in the following and are fully invariant.

-\section{Internal Coordinates}
+\section{Internal coordinates}

-In additional to regional coordinates that cover the space between particles, we want to give ourselves an \emph{internal picture} of the particle.
-We want the wave function $\varphi{(\bf{a)}}$ in Eq.\ 1 in a form that permits analysis.
-To do this starting at event \textbf{a}, integrate the minus square root of the metric along the partition line going through \textbf{a} and assign a time coordinate $t_a$ with an origin at \textbf{a}.
-Then integrate the square root of the metric over the perpendicular going through event \textbf{a} and assign a space coordinate $x_a$ with an origin at \textbf{a}.
-The coordinates $x$ and $t$ may be extended over the entire object yielding a wave function that can be written in the conventional way $\varphi(x, t)$.
-These internal coordinates will have the same status as external coordinates.
-They are only created by us for the purpose of analysis.
+We want the wave function $\psi(\textbf{a})$ in Eq.\ 1 in a form that permits internal analysis.
+So to give ourselves an internal picture of the particle we use the grid we established at each event to construct internal coordinates.
+To do this starting at event \textbf{a}, integrate the negative square root of the metric along the partition line going through \textbf{a} and assign a time coordinate $t$ with an origin at \textbf{a}.
+Then integrate the square root of the metric over the perpendicular going through event \textbf{a} and assign a space coordinate $x$ with an origin at \textbf{a}.
+The coordinates $x$ and $t$ may be extended over the entire object yielding a wave function that can be written in the conventional way $\psi(x, t)$.
+These internal coordinates are created by us for the purpose of analysis and understanding.
+They have no natural significance.